Christian Bök: Life and work

-Bök is a sound poet and has performed an extremely condensed version of the "Ursonate" by Kurt Schwitters.
+Bök is a sound poet, who has performed an extremely condensed version of the "Ursonate" by Kurt Schwitters.
 He has created conceptual art, making artist's books from Rubik's Cubes and Lego bricks.
-He has also worked in science-fiction television by constructing artistic languages for Gene Roddenberry's Earth: Final Conflict and Peter Benchley's Amazon.
+He has also worked in science-fiction television by constructing artificial languages for Gene Roddenberry's Earth: Final Conflict and Peter Benchley's Amazon.

 Eunoia

-Bök is most famous for Eunoia (2001), a book which took him seven years to write.
-Eunoia consists of univocalics: The book uses only one vowel in each of its five chapters.
-In the book's main part, each chapter used just a single vowel, producing sentences such as this: "Enfettered, these sentences repress free speech."
-Bök believes "his book proves that each vowel has its own personality, and demonstrates the flexibility of the English language."
+Bök is most famous for writing Eunoia (2001), a book that took him seven years to finish.
+Eunoia consists of univocalic lipograms.
+The book uses only one vowel in each of its five chapters.
+In the book's main part, each chapter uses just a single vowel, producing sentences such as this: "Enfettered, these sentences repress free speech."
+Bök believes that "his book proves that each vowel has its own personality."